jaxtonw/iticse2024-shell-tutor-project/doc/Plan.md

         *   `ord("a") == 97`
         *   `ord("z") == 122`

-## Phase 3: Implementation
+## Phase 2: Implementation (tag name `implemented`)
+*(15% of your effort)*

 Implementation went by without a hitch!
 The design I had seemed to be implemented according to plan.
-The most notable change from the design was that the `parseCLArgs` function became the `if __name__ == "__main__":` block, as that was the true entrypoint of the function.
+The most notable change from the design was that the `parseCLArgs` function became the `if __name__ == "__main__":` block, as that was the true entry point of the function.

 I needed to import `sys` for `sys.argv` and `sys.exit`.
 I also needed to import `typing` so I can have access to the `Optional` type for type hinting.
 This `typing` module wasn't explicitly listed in the instructions, but I talked with DuckieCorp management (my TA) to be sure it was okay.
 They told me that was an oversight when DuckieCorp management wrote the instructions, and they intended to give access to the `typing` module as an approved import.
 Small oversight in the instructions.
 Pobody's nerfect, I guess!

-## Phase 4: Testing & Debugging
+## Phase 3: Testing and Debugging (tag name `tested`)
+*(30% of your effort)*

 ### Initial Unit Test Results
-My intitial unittests had some small issues that needed to be fixed.
+My initial unit tests had some small issues that needed to be fixed.
 Not in the logic of the tests themselves, but just in the reference to a function name and accidentally not making a tuple when I intended it to be.

-After fixing this, I was able to run the unittests against my program, where I received this initial output:
+After fixing this, I was able to run the unit tests against my program, where I received this initial output:

 ```
 $ python src/runTests.py
 testCipherCharAccuracyLowercase (Testing.testCipher.TestCipher) ...
 FAIL